Advertising Photography FAQ | Dale May | New York

 How does AI-assisted production differ from traditional CGI in advertising?

-How do you protect copyright in campaigns that use AI-assisted production?
+How does Dale May protect copyright in campaigns that use AI-assisted production?

 Copyright protection in AI-assisted advertising production depends on the degree of human authorship present in the final work.
 In Dale May's production model, AI is used as a selective tool within a process that is overwhelmingly authored by human photography, 3D modeling, compositing, and art direction.
 The final images contain sufficient original human creative expression to qualify for copyright registration and ownership transfer to the client.
 AI is never used to generate the primary photographic or CGI content of a campaign image.
 All AI integration happens within a closed system with no external distribution of client assets.
 Clients receive full copyright ownership of the final delivered work.

-What type of campaigns does Dale May specialize in?
+What types of campaigns does Dale May specialize in?

 Dale specializes in pharmaceutical, healthcare, and global brand advertising campaigns that blend photography, CGI, and AI-hybrid workflows to create immersive, high-impact visuals.
 His single-vendor production model handles concept development, still photography, video direction, CGI environment creation, VFX, animation, and post-production under one creative vision, from first brief to final file.